nonblocking/mashroom/packages/plugin-packages/mashroom-messaging-external-provider-redis/README.md

 }
 ```

  * _internalTopic_: The base topic the server should use for internal messages.
-E.g. if the value is *mashroom/test*
+E.g., if the value is *mashroom/test*
-   all messages published internally are prefixed with *mashroom/test* before published to MQTT and at the same time
+   all messages published internally are prefixed with *mashroom/test* before published to Redis and at the same time
    this provider listens to *mashroom/test/#* for messages (Default: mashroom)
  * _client_: Options for the Redis client. *redisOptions* are just to the *Redis* constructor of [ioredis](https://github.com/luin/ioredis
    Checkout out the [ioredis](https://github.com/luin/ioredis) documentation for all available options.